WengangMao/Genetic-Optimisation/README.md

   3, a dynamic programming combined with genetic optimisation

 First, we will have to learn how to use python
+Second, we need to know a bit about the mathematical optimisation algorithm